alisi1989/RFMIX2-Pipeline-to-plot/README.md

 starts from Pipeline.txt and follow up

-Author "Alessandro Lisi, Michael Campbell"
+###Author "Alessandro Lisi, Michael Campbell"\
-"Campbell Computational Genomics LAB @USC")
+"Campbell Computational Genomics LAB @USC")###

-#Pipeline for RFmix 2 and plot with Tagore all thr chrs
+Pipeline for RFmix 2 and plot with Tagore all thr chrs

-#Prepare input dataset
+Prepare input dataset:

-#The target file must to be in vcf and phased(not gzip) all chrs together. one individual per vcf
+The target file must to be in vcf and phased(not gzip) all chrs together. one individual per vcf

-#The reference file must to be in vcf and phased (not gzip) split in chrs 1 to 22.
+The reference file must to be in vcf and phased (not gzip) split in chrs 1 to 22.

 In this script Mozabite is used as Target.
 African, Europe and MiddleEast is used as Reference.